tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

     Python.sayHelloAsync called by: PythonAsync with message: 'Hello Java' Python.sayHelloPromise called by: PythonPromise with message: 'Hello Java'

-The consumer discovered the org.eclipse.ecf.examples.hello.IHello service published via etcd discovery, injected it into the consumer and the consumer called the methods on the IHello remote service, producing output on both the consumer and the remote service impl.
+The consumer discovered the ``org.eclipse.ecf.examples.hello.IHello`` service published via etcd discovery, injected it into the consumer and the consumer called the methods on the ``IHello`` remote service, producing output on both the consumer and the remote service implementation.